TOLOSAT/gravimetry-payload/README.md

 ### Repository diretories
 In order to handle data, some directories must be created prior to the use of this tool.
+They are mentionned in the .gitignore to avoid moding loads of images and large text files around.
 Here is the mimimal structure needed:
 	'''
-	> data
+	> data  (mentionned in 'Before you start')
+		- GeoPot_Coef_cos_deg30.txt
+		- GeoPot_Coef_sin_deg30.txt
+		- Height_Coef_cos_deg49.txt
+		- Height_Coef_sin_deg49.txt
 	> source
 	> Rendered
 		> coefficients